This feature is part of an extension. Extensions are a flexible way to access additional capabilities in Fusion. Learn more.

 Click Manufacture > Fabrication > Milling > Sources > Component Sources.

-Override Nest QTY: Sets the number of instances of the selected component to include in the nest.
-This overrides the quantity of the components that came from the nest preparation.
+QTY: Sets the number of instances of the selected component to include in the nest.

 Override Nest Material: Assigns a different material to the component instead of the default one.
 The materials that appear in this list are from the Process Material library.

-Component Grain: Specifies the direction of the grain on the component for materials such as wood.
-This affects how the component is oriented on the sheet.
-The orientation is such that the grain on the component aligns with the grain on the sheet.
+Component Grain: Specifies the grain direction on the component.
+The preview reflects how the component aligns to the sheet grain.
+For materials such as wood, this affects how the component is oriented on the sheet.

 You can also preview the orientation of the component on the sheet.
 The image below shows the difference between using a Component Grain of 0 degrees (left) and using a Component Grain of 45 degrees (right).

-Deselect Bind if you want to enable the controls that follow it in the dialog.
+Bind: Controls whether shapes follow material-defined nesting properties.
+Deselect Bind to allow those properties to be overridden and to enable the controls that follow Bind in the dialog.

-Pre-Kit: Allow two instances of a part to be placed alongside each other at opposing angles as a “kit,” if it saves space.
-The kit is considered to be one part in the nest.
+Pre-Kit: Allows two instances of a part to be nested together at opposing angles to save space.
+The pair is treated as a single part in the nest.
 A kit is not created if no space is saved.